christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 ![simple network]({{ site.url }}/img/simple_network.png)

+This net will produce 3 output maps.

-The output map of the convolution given receptive field size has a size following the equation :
+The output map for a convolution given receptive field size has a dimension given by the following equation :

     output = (input - kernel_size) / stride + 1